robosek/ci-cd-presentation/slides/index.md

 ***

 ### About "great success" project (dark side)
+> "As A user when I enter the application I want to be able to check the weather"

 - Main product
 - New feature request (Weather)
 - Two external consultants hired for this job